 - The impact the teacher retention crisis has on young children; and

 - The chronic public underfunding for early education.

-This year, Worthy Wage Day kicks off a week of activism culminating in walk-ins on May 4, when community allies nationwide will join educators at schools and early learning centers to mobilize for the publicly funded schools and early learning services all children deserve.
+This year, Worthy Wage Day kicks off a week of activism beginning with the Alliance to Reclaim Our Schools Day of Action on May 1, when community allies nationwide will join educators to mobilize against hate and for the neighborhood public schools and early learning services all children deserve.

 Thank an early childhood educator today!

 On Worthy Wage Day, the American Federation of Teachers calls attention to the importance of early childhood education and the dedication of its workforce.
 Every year, educators adopt a playful but poignant theme to highlight the need for worthy wages for early educators.
 In past years, educators delivered peanuts and play dough to members of the U.S. Congress, saying “We shouldn’t work for peanuts!” and “We can’t make it with ‘play-dough!’”

 Word has spread: The AFT’s “Worthy Wage quilt” was featured on an audience segment of NBC’s “Today” show with the message, “We’re hanging by a thread!”
 Thousands of early educators have signed the quilts displayed at Head Start and the National Association for the Education of Young Children conferences, and at the AFT’s professional development conference, TEACH, as well as the AFT national convention.